porsche-design-system/porsche-design-system/packages/components/src/components/action/button-pure/button-pure.examples.md

 ## Active state

-The look of a ‘pressed’ button can be achieved by setting the `active` property.
+The look of a 'pressed' button can be achieved by setting the `active` property.

 <Playground :markup="markupActive" :config="config"></Playground>